WUK-SR/banner_magic/README.md

 Once the template in is place, you will need to update the changing variables within the HTML template.
 To do this, use `Template Literals` referenced from the parameters given from the `Model` function.

-To add variables into the code, firstly you will need to reference the name of the variable inside the parentheses of the Model function, like so...
+To add variables into the code, firstly you will need to reference the name of the variable inside the parentheses of the Model function.
+So here will will add the title, colour and image link variables.

 ```
-const Model = (VarOne, VarTwo, VarThree) => {
+const Model = (title, colour, imgLink) => {
 ```